Kushan20070126/Hotel_management-_system/README.md

 ## Contributing

-We welcome contributions from the community!
+We welcome contributions:

-- Fork the repository
+* Fork the repository
-- Create a new branch for your feature or bugfix
+* Create a new branch
-- Commit your changes with clear messages
+* Commit changes with clear messages
-- Submit a pull request describing your modifications
+* Submit a pull request

-Please follow the code style guidelines and ensure all tests pass before submitting.
+Follow code style guidelines and ensure tests pass.

 ---

 ## License

 This project is licensed under the MIT License.

----

 ```card
 {